 If the request is granted, the faculty member’s Dean will provide written confirmation of the extended probationary period.
-Additional information, including further detail regarding extension criteria and the procedures for requesting extensions, is available at: http://www.northwestern.edu/provost/faculty/policy/extendprob.html
+Additional information, including further detail regarding extension criteria and the procedures for requesting extensions, is available on the Policy on Faculty Family Leaves page.

 While a faculty member is on paid leave, Northwestern will continue to pay its share of health insurance premiums, and the faculty member will be responsible for his or her portion of premiums.
-Additional information regarding benefits is available online at: http://www.northwestern.edu/hr/benefits
+Additional information regarding benefits is available on the Northwestern University HR Benefits page.

 For childbearing and adoption leaves, the faculty member is expected to notify his or her school’s dean and The Hartford at least sixty days prior to the beginning of the leave (for eligible faculty members with a primary appointment in the law or medical school) or at least sixty days prior to the beginning of the academic term during which the leave will take place (for all other schools).
 In cases of adoption, a shorter notification period is sometimes necessary.
 For childrearing leave, eligible faculty members are expected to submit a request for leave to the school dean and The Hartford at least sixty days prior to the beginning of the leave period (for eligible faculty members with a primary appointment in the law or medical school) or at least sixty days prior to the beginning of the academic term requested as the leave period (for all other schools).
 These notice requirements are designed to balance the faculty member’s interest in taking leave with the University’s need to make appropriate contingency plans to ensure continuity in its academic programs and other services.